DeepNets-US/Age-Gender-Detector/README.md

 ## Getting Started

-Before running the application, make sure to decompress the weights file.
+Before running the application, make sure to download the weights file.

-1. **Decompress Weights File:**
-   - Locate the compressed weights file (e.g., `weights.zip`).
+- Download the weights from [kaggle](https://www.kaggle.com/datasets/utkarshsaxenadn/age-and-gender-prediction-vgg16-resnet152v2).
-   - Decompress the file to extract the model weights.

 ## Running the GUI